get YourPretarinedNetwork and load pre-trained weights for it

 train_loader, val_loader, calib_loader = get_data_loader(args)

-uses a subset from the training dataset to calibrate during subsequent quantization.
+calib_loaderuses a subset from the training dataset to calibrate during subsequent quantization.

 - Specify

-and output paths of onnx, trt, and cache:
+quan_modeand output paths of onnx, trt, and cache:

 onnx_path = os.path.join(args.save_dir, '{}_{}.onnx'.format(args.model, args.quan_mode))